Guggul Gum – An Extremely Powerful Herbal Supplement For Acne Yet A Mysterious One Too

 Don’t megadose, since official studies haven’t tested massive doses.
 Guggul gum should be avoided if you’re pregnant, nursing, taking any medication, especially anticoagulant or antiplatelet medication like warfarin (guggul has anticoagulant properties as well).

-As for side effects, many studies have examined guggul over many months and not observed any dangerous effects, including the studies on acne, but digestive discomfort and nausea have sometimes been reported.
+As for side effects, digestive discomfort and nausea have sometimes been reported.
 Generally though, guggul gum resin isn’t especially dangerous, because Indians and some Pakistanis have been using it since at least 1000BC, when it was apparently used for “clearing the coating and obstruction of channels“.
-One report stated that a study used a standard guggul gum dose for 75 weeks without problems.
+One study apparently used a standard guggul gum dose for 75 weeks without problems.

-The only real “side effect” is that the c.wightii plant is now critically endangered due to overharvesting and is listed on the IUCN Red List of threatened species.
-Most of the harvesting is performed by local villagers, whose tapping techniques to extract the guggul gum are pretty inefficient.
-They often cut the tree’s branches, and then apply horse urine with goal of keeping the sap flowing, but this just ends up infecting the guggul plant and killing it.
+The only real “side effect” is that the c.wightii plant is now critically endangered due to overharvesting.
+Most gathering is performed by local villagers, whose techniques are pretty inefficient.
+They often cut the guggul tree’s branches, and then apply horse urine with the goal of keeping the sap flowing, but this just ends up infecting the guggul plant and killing it.

 Why grapeseed oil could transform your skin

-Usually, local growers of crops and herbs have all the ancient knowledge and traditional wisdom at hand, but in this rare instance, it seems that the corporations are more efficient, with machinery that breaches the plant’s branches with the optimal frequency.
+Usually, local growers of crops have more ancient knowledge and wisdom.
+But this is one rare instance where corporations are more efficient, with machinery that breaches the plant’s branches with the optimal frequency.

-Other deadly factors which are killing off the c.wightii guggul gum plant include desertification, habitat destruction, and the plant not proliferating well in the first place.
-The guggul gum plant takes at least seven years to grow enough to be harvested, so replenishing the lost supply takes years.
+Other endangering factors include desertification, habitat destruction, and the plant not proliferating well in the first place.
+The guggul tree takes at least seven years to grow to harvestable levels, so replenishing the lost supply takes forever.

-The result has been a sharp decline from 1963-1964 when the Indian production was a huge 51 metric tons.
-The good news is that both grassroots organisations and the Indian National Medicinal Plants Board are now swooping in; they’re educating local growers and harvesters on the more efficient tapping techniques, and they aim to establish a safe haven of 1200 to 2000 acres of new guggul plants.
+The result has been a sharp decline from 1963-1964, when Indian production was a huge 51 metric tons.
+Luckily, grassroots organisations are now swooping in; they’re educating local growers and harvesters on more efficient tapping techniques, and they aim to establish a safe haven of 1200 to 2000 acres of new guggul plants.

 NEXT: get the complete strategy for clearing acne naturally